-The receipt of separation pay is conditioned upon completion of the Agreement for Separation Pay and Release of Claims document and any other documents requested by Human Resources.
+The receipt of separation pay is conditioned upon execution of the Agreement for separation pay and Release of Claims document and any other documents requested by Human Resources.
 The employee must sign and return the Agreement in the format required by Texas Health within 50 days after receiving the Agreement.
+The employee will have seven (7) days to revoke the release once signed.
 In the event the employee does not sign and return the Agreement to Texas Health within 50 days or chooses to revoke the release in the seven-day period allowed by law, the employee is not eligible for separation pay.